 Alaska Board of Game Meeting Cycle

 The recommendation was developed by ADF&G to address workload concerns and to reduce costs associated with board meetings.
-The board will review comments from the public and the local fish and game advisory committees to inform their decision at the Statewide Regulations meeting.
+The board will review comments from the public and the local fish and game advisory committees to inform their decision.
 Because the board’s schedule is a policy, it is not presented as a regulatory proposal.

 - Informational document on BOG 3-year cycle (PDF 97 kB)